Here are resources to help you fill out your annual Water Use Efficiency (WUE) report.

-- Use the WUE Worksheet (Word) to help you gather the data necessary to fill out the report.
+- Use the WUE Worksheet (Word) to help you gather the necessary data to fill out the report.

 - You can then search for your completed WUE Report (Senty Internet link).

-- Avoid using graphs, tables, special characters, symbols, bold or underline text, and special fonts.
+- Avoid using graphs, tables, special characters, symbols, bold or underlined text, and special fonts.
 The database may see this as a security risk and delete it from your report.
 Instead, include this information on your website or annual report to customers.

 - You'll need to know the first five numbers of your water system identification number to get into the reporting system.

 - After 30 minutes of inactivity, the system is designed to close automatically.
 If this occurs, you will lose any information you entered.
 The system warns you before it closes and so you have an opportunity to keep working on the report.

 - Use the WUE reporting worksheet to gather information before you submit the report.

 - You will have an opportunity to review the report for accuracy before you submit.
 Once you submit the report, it will not reopen for editing.